Best Known For

 Morsi is Egypt's fifth president, and the first leader from outside of the military.
 The election marks a pivotal point in Egypt's history, and follows a tumultuous transition to restore political powers and establish a new government after Mubarak's 30-year reign.
 In his victory speech, Morsi pledged to be "a president for all Egyptians," adding, "We will face together the strife and conspiracies that target our national unity."

 Morsi acted swiftly once taking office.
-In August, he fired some of the army's leading officers.
+In August 2012, he fired some of the army's leading officers.
 Morsi moved toward grasping more power for himself as Egypt's president that November.
 He declared that his orders were beyond the scrutiny of the country's judges until Egypt had a new constitution.
-This move sparked much outrage, including public protests throughout the country.

 profile name: Mohamed Morsi profile occupation: